Island Peak Climbing – 16 Days

 Is Island Peak Climbing Difficult?

-Island Peak is classified as a trekking peak, making it accessible to aspiring mountaineers with basic climbing skills.
+Island Peak is classified as a trekking peak belongs to PD grade/Grade II , making it accessible to aspiring mountaineers with basic climbing skills.
 However, the ascent involves semi-technical climbing, including:

 • Steep ascents with fixed ropes